 Clearly, focusing on the complex study of supply chain management can give aspiring professionals a competitive edge in the business world, but why study it through an online program?
-One positive aspect of online programs such as UWF’s MBA with an emphasis in Supply Chain Logistics Management is that they allow candidates the convenience and flexibility to study remotely and maintain their current jobs.
+One of the many positive aspects of online programs such as UWF’s MBA with an emphasis in Supply Chain Logistics Management is that they allow candidates the convenience and flexibility to study remotely and maintain their current jobs.

-In addition, UWF’s supply chain program has a unique focus on combining theory, logistics and systems study, and incorporates specific case studies with practical application.
-While immersing themselves in the pragmatic study of supply chain management, candidates who are already working in business management can apply what they learn immediately, furthering their depth of understanding in the real-world setting.
+In addition, UWF’s supply chain program has a unique focus on combining theory, logistics and systems study and incorporates specific case studies with practical application.
+While immersing themselves in the pragmatic study of supply chain management, candidates already working in business management can apply what they learn immediately, furthering their depth of understanding in the real-world setting.

-UWF’s online program is fully accredited by AACSB International, the Association to Advance Collegiate Schools of Business.
-Less than 5% of the world’s business schools hold this impressive distinction.
+UWF’s supply chain program is fully accredited by AACSB International, the Association to Advance Collegiate Schools of Business.
+As of the release of AACSB’s 2022 State of Accreditation Report, less than 6% of the world’s business schools hold this impressive distinction.

-What Kinds of Courses are Included in UWF’s MBA With an Emphasis in Supply Chain Management?
+Courses Included in UWF’s Online MBA With an Emphasis in Supply Chain Management Program

-UWF offers a rigorous and thorough education as part of this MBA program.
-Coursework covers both generalized topics inherent to effective business administration and management as well as the many nuanced aspects of logistics and supply chain management in the modern, globalized business world.
-The following are a few areas of study within UWF’s Supply Chain Management MBA program.
+UWF offers a rigorous and thorough education as part of this program.
+Coursework covers both generalized topics inherent to effective business administration and management as well as the many nuanced aspects of logistics and supply chain management in the modern, globalized and digitized business world.
+The following are a few areas of study within the program.

 Generalized Business Administration Coursework

-Given that the aim of UWF’s online MBA program is to provide candidates with a full range of theory, knowledge and skills pertaining to all levels of business administration, many courses cover topics necessary to any role within a business.
-Therefore, the first step in an MBA degree candidate’s education at UWF is to study the process of integrating practical skills, concepts, and theory into real-life application in business problem-solving and decision-making.
+Given that UWF’s supply chain program aims to provide candidates with a full range of theory, knowledge and skills pertaining to all levels of business administration, many courses cover topics necessary for any leadership role within a business.
+Therefore, the first step in an MBA degree candidate’s education at UWF is to study the process of integrating practical skills, concepts and theory into real-life applications in business problem-solving and decision-making.

 Learning to Lead

-An essential quality of effective managers and administrators is leadership, and thus organizational behavior is an important focus of UWF’s MBA program.
-This includes the study of individual and group behavior within the organization, personal motivation, conflict resolution, and many other aspects of successfully managing group dynamics, productivity, and collaboration across departments.
-Furthering the concept of company-wide administration, UWF’s curriculum also includes coursework focused on integrating strategy and policy for organizational management at the higher levels such as in the role of chief executive officer.
+An essential quality of effective managers and administrators is leadership, so organizational behavior is a fundamental part of the program.
+This focus includes the study of individual and group behavior within the organization, personal motivation, conflict resolution and many other aspects of successfully managing group dynamics, productivity and collaboration across departments.
+Furthering the concept of company-wide administration, UWF’s curriculum also includes coursework focused on integrating strategy and policy for organizational management at the higher levels, such as in the role of CEO, CSCO or CSO.

 Finance and Marketing

-Of course, economics, finances, budgeting, and marketing are all necessary aspects of effective business management.
-So each of these is covered at length, giving degree candidates a solid base in how to effectively manage organizational finances, maximize profit potential, and capitalize on both existing and emerging markets.
+Of course, economics, finances, budgeting and marketing are all necessary aspects of effective business management.
+Each of these subjects is covered at length, giving degree candidates a foundation of how to effectively manage organizational finances, maximize profit potential and capitalize on existing and emerging markets.

-With the wealth of market and industry information now available in the digital age, understanding information systems is another necessary aspect of effective business management.
-Both internal organizational data and big data on industry trends can be integral to competitive advantage seeking, decision-making, and strategy development.
+With the wealth of market and industry information available in the digital age, understanding information systems and the application of business analytics to solve business problems is another necessary aspect of effective management.
+Both internal organizational data and big data on industry trends can be integral to competitive advantage-seeking, decision-making and strategy development.

 Supply Chain Logistics Management Coursework